dials/dials/CONTRIBUTING.md

     python bootstrap.py hot base update build --builder=dials --use-conda
     ```
 2. Activate the environment with `source <root>/build/setpaths.sh`.
 This will
-    need to be done every time you work on dials code.
+    need to be done every time you work on DIALS code.
 3. Install pre-commit hooks with `libtbx.precommit install`.
 This will install
-    hooks for Dials, dxtbx and xia2.
+    hooks for DIALS, dxtbx and xia2.

-The Dials repository is now checked out in `<root>/modules/dials`.
+The DIALS repository is now checked out in `<root>/modules/dials`.
 During
 development, run tests with pytest with `libtbx.pytest --regression` to ensure
 that all of the tests still pass.